Midnight wallet - developer guide

 const submittedTransaction = await wallet.submitTransaction(provenTransaction);

-console.log('Transaction submitted', submittedTransaction);
+console.log('Transaction submitted:', submittedTransaction);

 } catch (error) {

-console.log('An error occurred', error);
+console.error('An error occurred:', error);

 }